 Governments can establish ground rules now to help make project-level accounting compatible with jurisdiction-level accounting frameworks later.
 Establishing unifying rules prior to the implementation of jurisdictional crediting efforts can help facilitate the nesting of future projects as and when the need arises.
-Such rulemaking processes could also help ensure project- and jurisdictional-level alignment of credits with emerging compliance market requirements such as those set by the International Civil Aviation the transparency and integrity of NCS initiatives at all scales, now and in the critical years to come for climate mitigation.
+Such rulemaking processes could also help ensure project- and jurisdictional-level alignment of credits with emerging compliance market requirements such as those set by the International Civil Aviation Organization focused on reducing emissions from air travel discussed in the Demand Section (see Section 3.2).
+By promoting standardization of elements directly related to NCS crediting, jurisdictions will be facilitating the transparency and integrity of NCS initiatives at all scales, now and in the critical years to come for climate mitigation.